-• On a €60,000 gross salary, Ireland's effective tax rate is approximately 30–33% — broadly in line with the UK and Netherlands
+- On a €60,000 gross salary, Ireland's effective tax rate is approximately 25% — middle of the pack internationally

-• Germany and France take significantly more, while the USA and Australia tax less
+- Germany and France take significantly more, while the UK, USA and Australia tax somewhat less at this salary level

 One of the most common questions from professionals considering a move to Ireland — or negotiating a salary offer — is: "How does Irish tax compare to where I'm coming from?"